LinkageIO/Camoco/docs/tutorial.rst

 Calculating co-expression with the CLI
 ======================================
 Once all the necessary Camoco objects are built, co-expression can be calculated among genes represented by the Camoco datasets.
-Throught the CLI, this is performed using the `overlap` command.
+Through the CLI, this is performed using the `overlap` command.

 Lets look at the help message for the `overlap` command: